reselbob/resel-redis-broker/readme.md

 WHERE

-`channel` is the channel on `redis` to where messages wil be published.
+`channel` is the channel on `redis` to where messages will be published.

 ### Properties